Schelotto leaves Brighton for Chievo loan spell

 "We wish him all the very best for the remainder of this campaign."

-Chievo, nine points adrift of safety, faces relegation rival Empoli in its next Serie A game on Sunday (AEDT).
+Chievo, nine points adrift of safety, face relegation rivals Empoli in their next Serie A game on Saturday.